Dead-I/DeadBot/README.md

 ## License ##
 This software is licensed under the CreativeCommons Attribution-ShareAlike license, which can be read at http://creativecommons.org/licenses/by-sa/3.0/ .
+This software comes with no warranty, and no developers or any other person in relation to the software will be held responsible for any loss of data.
 Also, if the software is used then the GitHub link on the 'about' command must stay intact - consider it as a thank you.

 ## Acknowledgements ##
 Thank you to everyone on the x10Hosting IRC who has helped me make DeadBot through